This post may contain affiliate links. Please read our disclosure policy.

 How to Make Apple Cider Vinaigrette

-This easy recipe comes together in just 2 minutes.
+This easy apple cider vinaigrette comes together in about 5 minutes.

 How to Use Apple Cider Vinaigrette